b3nny01/NoteX/README.md

 ## Introduction

 NoteX is a web application designed as part of a Software Engineering course.
-Its goal is to provide a social platform where students can freely share their notes.
+Its goal is to provide a social platform where students can freely share their notes.<br/>
+A working demo of the frontend is online at [https://b3nny01.github.io/NoteX/](https://b3nny01.github.io/NoteX/)

 ## Development Process